Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Methods

-To derive the envelope's thermal structure, we adopt the opacity compiled in \cite{Zhu2021}, including the dust opacity from \cite{Birnstiel2018}, the molecular opacity from \cite{Freedman2014}, and the atomic opacity from \cite{Colgan2016}.
-Since the disc's temperature is $\lesssim$1500 K beyond 0.1 au, dust opacity is the main opacity source in the disc.
-It is known that different opacities due to different dust size distributions significantly affect the planet evolution \citep{Pollack1996}.
-Thus, we adopt dust opacities with different dust size distributions to explore their effects.
+To derive the envelope structure, we adopt the opacity compiled in \cite{Zhu2021}, including the dust opacity from \cite{Birnstiel2018}, the molecular opacity from \cite{Freedman2014}, and the atomic opacity from \cite{Colgan2016}.
+Dust opacity is the main opacity source in the disc beyond 0.1 au where $T\lesssim$1500 K .
+Different opacities due to different dust size distributions can significantly affect the planet evolution \citep{Pollack1996}.
+Thus, we calculate dust opacities with different dust size distributions to explore their effects.
 These dust distributions follow the nominal $q=3.5$ power law with a minimum particle size of 10$^{-5}$ cm, but having different maximum particle sizes.
 The Rosseland mean opacity at different disc radii and the opacity at different wavelengths are listed in Table \ref{tab:opacity} \footnote{Scattering is non-negligible for dust opacity.
 For the mean opacities, the Rosseland mean uses the total opacity/extinction while the Planck mean uses the absorption opacity only.
-For the monochromatic opacity, the absorption opacity can be calculated with $\kappa_{\nu,tot}(1-\omega_{\nu})$}.
-The disc's optical depth is shown in Figure \ref{fig:radialstr}.
+For the monochromatic opacity, the absorption opacity can be calculated with $\kappa_{\nu,tot}(1-\omega_{\nu})$, where $\kappa_{\nu,tot}$ is the total opacity and $\omega_{\nu}$ is the scattering albedo.}.
+The disc's optical depths using the Rosseland mean opacity and the monochromatic opacity at 1.3 mm are shown in Figure \ref{fig:radialstr}. { Since the disc's optical depth using the Rosseland mean opacity is greater than 1 within 100 au, we use the radiative diffusion approximation to calculate the disc's thermal structure.
+This assumption breaks down if planets are forming in the dust-depleted disc regions, such as within a disc cavity or in a gas-poor disc during the late stages of disc evolution.
+In those cases, the envelope structure needs to be calculated using the more detailed two-stream approximation \citep{Lee2018}.}

 With the given disc structure, we calculate the envelope structure of the planets at 20, 50, and 100 au, using the 1-D model in \cite{Zhu2021}.
 Using our adopted Rosseland mean opacity ($\kappa(r)=\kappa(\rho(r),T(r))$) and the Equation of State (EoS, $\rho(r)=\rho(T(r),P(r))$) from \cite{Piso2015}, we solve the structure equations